LAILA: A Large Trait-Based Dataset for Arabic Automated Essay Scoring: Acknowledgments

 \section{Acknowledgments}

-We thank our dedicated annotators for their contributions and express our gratitude to the Qatar University Testing Center, the Ministry of Education in Qatar, participating schools, and students for making this work possible.
+We heartily thank our dedicated annotators for their contributions and express our gratitude to Qatar University Testing Center, the Ministry of Education and Higher Education in Qatar (the Arabic Section of the Department Of Educational Supervision in particular), participating schools, and students for making this work possible.
 We also acknowledge the support of Advanced Group for Information Technology (AGI) for providing access to the platform, Assessment Gourmet, which was used to manage and administer the annotation process.
-This work was supported by NPRP grant\# NPRP14S-0402-210127 from the Qatar Research Development and Innovation (QRDI) Council.
+This work was made possible by NPRP grant NPRP14S-0402-210127 from the Qatar Research Development and Innovation (QRDI) Council.
 The statements made herein are solely the responsibility of the authors.